boriskriger/Publications/README.md

 Kriger, B. (2026).
 The Architecture of Concealment: A Mathematical Theory of Secrecy from Cells to Civilizations.
 Zenodo. https://doi.org/10.5281/zenodo.19392904

+Kriger, B. (2026).
+Hostile by design: A triadic model of epistemic environment degradation (Manuscript submitted for publication to Estudios Sociales y de Investigación).

+Kriger, B. (2026).
+Inference without propositions: Structural distortion and the physical inevitability of sub-personal reasoning (Manuscript submitted for publication to Revista de Estudios Filosóficos, Universidad de Antioquia).

+Kriger, B. (2026).
+Leibniz’s two kingdoms and the structural limits of pre-established harmony: A dual-system reading of the early modern problem of God (Manuscript submitted for publication to Sophia University Journal of Philosophy).

+Kriger, B. (2026).
+Deep disagreements as incompatible truths: A formal framework and constructive response (Manuscript submitted for publication to Revista Colombiana de Filosofía, Universidad El Bosque).

+Kriger, B. (2026).
+Definition-dependent provability and the stalemate in scientific realism: A formal diagnosis and constructive reframing (Manuscript submitted for publication to Synthese).

+Kriger, B. (2026).
+Philosophy of science as policy architecture: From diagnosis to design in pandemic preparedness (Manuscript submitted for publication to Synthese).

+Kriger, B. (2026).
+Voluntary communal formation versus revolutionary imposition: Social cohesion, community diversity, and the sustainability of collectivist systems (Manuscript submitted for publication to Utopian Studies).

+Kriger, B. (2026).
+Rethinking patent monopolies in the age of artificial intelligence (Manuscript submitted for publication to Trends in Intellectual Property Research).

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger
 * ORCID: https://orcid.org/0009-0001-0034-2903